Why Study Philosophy?

 -John Adams, Letter to Abigail Adams, May 12, 1780

-Philosophy majors who have risen to the top of their field include: Thomas Jefferson, Martin Luther King Jr., Pope John Paul II, Bill Clinton, David Souter, William Bennett, Iris Murdoch, Harrison Ford, George Soros, George Stephanopoulos, Mary Higgins Clark, Steve Martin, Umberto Eco, Philip Glass, Philip K. Dick, Susan Sontag, John Elway, and Alexander Solzhenitsyn.
+Philosophy majors who have risen to the top of their field include: Thomas Jefferson, Pope John Paul II, Bill Clinton, David Souter, William Bennett, Iris Murdoch, Harrison Ford, George Soros, George Stephanopoulos, Jay Leno, Alex Trebek, Steve Martin, Umberto Eco, Vaclav Havel, Philip Glass, Philip K. Dick, Susan Sontag, and Alexander Solzhenitsyn.